Games & Quizzes

 person who studies or is expert in branch of medicine which deals with incidence and possible control of diseases. .

-Fact of increasing; amount something grows by. become or make greater in size or degree.
+Fact of increasing; amount something grows by.
+To make or become larger in size or amount.

 /ˈstrəɡəl/

-Strong efforts made to do something difficult. make forceful or violent efforts to get free of restraint or constriction.
+forceful or violent effort to get free of restraint. make forceful or violent efforts to get free of restraint or constriction.

 /ikˈspektəd/